-Reason #1: The Trog Tour!
+Reason #1 to Visit Mammoth Cave with Kids: The Trog Tour!

 Once inside the cave, the kids head “off trail” for a true caving adventure!
 They get to squeeze through narrow passageways and army-crawl through low tunnels- all by the light of their headlamps.
-They are allowed to try to climb the cave walls and scramble over boulders, and basically get a sense of what real cave exploring is like.
+They are allowed to try to climb the cave walls and scramble over boulders and get a sense of what real cave exploring is like.

 Reason #2- The Historic Tour

 This is a fantastic “introductory tour” to the cave that is right for nearly all ages.
 You have the chance to see some of the enormous cave chambers- that are measured in size by acres!
-You also learn all about the early cave history- how it was used for mining salt peter, how it eventually became a national park, and how all of the pathways used on the tours were constructed following the Great Depression.
+You also learn all about the early cave history- how it was used for mining saltpeter, how it eventually became a national park, and how all of the pathways used on the tours were constructed following the Great Depression.

 Reason #3- The New Entrance Tour

-On this tour you learn that at one time this section of the cave was considered to be a separate cave system from Mammoth Caves, and it wasn't until later exploration that it was discovered that they were indeed connected and part of the same cave system!
+On this tour, you learn that at one time this section of the cave was considered to be a separate cave system from Mammoth Caves, and it wasn't until later exploration that it was discovered that they were indeed connected and part of the same cave system!
 This tour ends with a section of the cave called “The Frozen Niagara” where the flowstone makes it look as if the cave walls are melting!

 Reason #4- The Park Rangers are Fantastic!